ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_census_synthdata/concept_model.rst

 complex and children might spend time at multiple households.
 A related challenge occurs with college students, who often are counted both at their university and at their guardian’s home address.
+We will implement this type of duplication only for the decennial census.

 To facilitate this type of error, we have simulants assigned to guardians within the simulation.
 Sometimes, those guardians may move and live at